 A Step-By-Step Guide to Making a Music Video

-Having a music video can help promote your band, through video sites such as YouTube and MySpace.
-As well as by getting exposure on national television.
-If you're a filmmaker making a music video is a good way of getting exposure and experience and bands are often happy to give you a creative free reign.
+Having a music video can help promote your band, through video sites such as YouTube and Facebook.
+If you're a filmmaker making a music video is a good way of getting exposure and experience and bands are often happy to give you free reign, creatively-speaking.

-A video doesn't need to cost a fortune what's important is having a good idea and working within your budget.
-Production companies charge a fortune for even the simplest promo video, but you can easily do it yourself.
+A video doesn't need to cost a fortune – what's important is having a good idea and working within your budget.
+Some production companies charge a fortune for even the simplest promotional video, but you can easily do it yourself.